code-423n4/docs/roles/wardens/submission-guidelines.md

 - Have not been surfaced as "known issues" (see audit repo README for details).
 - Are written in English, if possible.

-It is also recommended to ensure you receive email confirmation of each submission.
-(If you do not see an email confirmation, please check your spam folder.)

 ## Submission types

 ### High, Medium, and QA reports